How to Install Rust on Debian 12/11/10

-Before starting the Rust installation, it’s essential to update your Debian system to make sure all existing packages are up to date.
+Before starting the Rust installation, it’s essential to update your Debian system to ensure all existing packages are up to date.
 This ensures compatibility and prevents potential issues during the installation process.
 Run the following command to update your system:

 sudo apt update && sudo apt upgrade